ashthomasweb/personal--music-trainer/README.md

 * Add Violin and Contrabass to generator.
 ## Known Issues
 * Windows 95 feel UI
+* Generator: undefined value occuring occasionally for unknown reason.
+Does not interrupt playback.
+Seems to only happen in alto and tenor, perhaps surrounding times where the voice drifts from it's initial range.
+Adding individual voice range suppport may solve issue.
+* Generator: When the voice drifts out of it's given range due to voice-leading considerations, the associated gainNode cannot mute previous note, and overlap can occur, producing unwanted dissonance.
+Most likely happening during resolution direction or chord member check functions.

 ## Status
 Project is: _in development_.